Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 "doing it won't make much difference".
 What people find out as they try it is that it's much easier than it sounds, and that it makes a huge difference to development.
 Thus the third common reaction is "yes we do that - how could you live without it?"

-**This is the agile Goldilocks problem.** Software development is too complex to stick with one way of doing things.
-If we don't find ways to more frequently try solutions for our specific team's needs, we will not only be eating the wrong porridge, but sitting in the wrong chair and sleeping in the wrong bed as well.

 For example my previous employer started experimenting with remote work long before Covid.
 And there was push back quoting the Agile Manifesto's face-to-face principle!
 If Star Wars technology becomes available will we reference a